sourcegraph/about/handbook/sales/onboarding/joining_customer_calls.md

 1. **New prospect:** the first call with a prospect, who may not know much about Sourcegraph.
 Often named "Intro Call."
 These can be useful for understanding how we communicate the value of Sourcegraph to buyers and admins.
 1. **Installations or technical check-ins:** to walk through setting up Sourcegraph with a technical point of contact.
 These can be useful for learning what types of technical blockers users and admins encounter, and how we help solve them.
 1. **Trial check-in:** to discuss how things are going during a trial.
 These are often recurring weekly, and can be quite informal.
 These can be useful for getting a snapshot of a deal process, or to hear mid-flight product or process feedback.
 1. **Training session:** a demo walkthrough of common use cases, an advanced tutorial, or a Q&A, all a customer's end users.
-Often have names like "Sourcegraph 101," "Webinar,"" "Demo," "Q&A.""
+Often have names like "Sourcegraph 101," "Webinar,"" "Demo," "Q&A." These can be useful for understanding how we help new end users understand Sourcegraph's value, and what sorts of questions new users ask."
 1. **Existing customer check-in:** to hear how things might be improved or learn about exciting ways a customer is using Sourcegraph.

 ## How to join calls to listen